 Europaeum Scholars Programme

-Our flagship programme is a two-year policy and leadership course for a select few of the brightest doctoral students within the Europaeum network.
+Core Programme events can be a gateway for those considering applying to our flagship programme, a two-year policy and leadership course for a select few of the brightest doctoral students within the Europaeum network.
 Taken alongside a doctorate, it has eight modules, including seminars with leading academics and practitioners, professional skills training, and significant team activity (multidisciplinary groups work on how to “make Europe a better place”).
 Read more about the Europaeum Scholars Programme.

 The Spring School

 The Europaeum Spring School usually takes place in Oxford in April and brings together inspiring speakers, students from the network, and some students enrolled in one of the Europaeum joint MAs.
-2022’s focus was on “Law and Power” and 2023’s was on “Shifting Paradigms”.
+2023’s focus was on “Shifting Paradigms” and 2024’s is on “Turbulent Times.”
 These broad themes lend themselves to a colourful palette of papers across disciplines and to maximum engagement through daily discussion groups.

 The Summer School